ALA Election Process

 In 2008, the American Library Association began holding its election exclusively online.
 The only exception is for members with disabilities and without Internet access.
 These individuals may obtain a paper ballot by contacting ALA customer service.
 Those without Internet access at home or at work can easily access the election site by visiting their local public (or in many instances, academic or school) libraries.
 The election site is also accessible on a Smartphone.

 The 2016 elections opened on March 15 and closed on April 22.
 Results will be announced on April 29.
-For the 2016 elections, eligible members will be sent their voting credentials via email between March 24-27, 2015.
-Any individuals whose emails bounced will be sent a “snail-mail” letter with their voting credentials.
-To be eligible to vote, individuals must have been members in good standing of ALA as well as applicable divisions and round tables as of January 31, 2015.
-Anyone who reinstates their membership after January 31, 2015 will be ineligible to vote in the 2016 elections.
+For the 2016 elections, eligible members were sent their voting credentials via email between March 15-17, 2016.
+Any individuals whose emails bounced were sent a “snail-mail” letter with their voting credentials.
+To be eligible to vote, individuals must be members in good standing of ALA as well as applicable divisions and round tables as of January 31, 2016.
+Anyone who reinstated their membership after January 31, 2016 were ineligible to vote in the 2016 elections.
 For questions about your membership status, please contact ALA’s Member and Customer Service (MACS) at 1-800-545-2433, press 5 (International members should call +1-312-944-6780) or firstname.lastname@example.org.

 Running for Office